kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 All resources in manifest files must have unique names within their type.
 The naming rules are:

-1. Uniqueness within manifests: If two manifest files define resources of the same type with the same name, the API server fails to start with a descriptive error.
+1. Uniqueness: If two manifest files define resources of the same type with the same name, the API server fails to start with a descriptive error.

 2. Coexistence with API-based resources: Manifest-based and API-based resources are treated as